YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 		SetValStrLit(tptoken uint64, errstr *BufferT,
 		idx uint32, value string) error

-- If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If :code:`idx` is greater than or equal to :code:`elemsAlloc` make no changes and return with an error return of INSUFFSUBS.
 - If the length of :code:`val` is greater than the :code:`len_alloc` field of the :code:`C.ydb_buffer_t` structure indexed by :code:`idx` and referenced by :code:`cbuft`, make no changes and return INVSTRLEN.
-- Otherwise, copy the bytes of :code:`val` to the location referenced by the :code:`buf_addr` field of the referenced :code:`C.ydbbuffer_t` structure, set the :code:`len_used` field to the length of :code:`val`.
+- Otherwise, copy the bytes of :code:`val` to the referenced buffer and set the :code:`len_used` field to the length of :code:`val`.

 Go BufferTArray ValBAry()